FREE 5-Ingredient Recipe EBook

 -

 Heat the oil in a large saute pan over medium heat.
 Add the chopped onions.
-Cook for about 10-15 minutes, stirring occasionally, until onions start to brown.
+Cook for 5-10 minutes, stirring occasionally, until the onions start to brown.

 -

-Add ground beef to the pan.
+Add the ground beef.
 Season with sea salt and black pepper.
-Increase heat to medium-high.
-Cook, breaking apart with a spatula, for about 7-10 minutes, until the beef is browned.
+Increase the heat to medium-high.
+Cook, breaking apart with a spatula, for 8-10 minutes, until the beef is cooked through.

 -